Lewis Memorial Christian Village

 Christian Student Fellowship

-Todd & Gretchen Magruder serve with CSF on the campuses of the University of Illinois-Springfield and Lincoln Land Community College.
+CSF serves on the campuses of the University of Illinois-Springfield and Lincoln Land Community College.
 They are connecting students with God and helping them grow into transformed followers of Christ through opportunities such as: small group Bible studies, evangelism, worship, prayer, missions, and building community with other Christian students.
 Throughout the school year, there are many opportunities for Sunday school classes, small groups, individuals, and families to prepare and serve free food to the college students.
-Contact Gretchen for more information.

 Reading Mentoring Program

 Volunteers from RCC and the Springfield area meet with children one-on-one at McClernand Elementary School over the lunch period to help the children practice their reading.
-Volunteers commit to one school year and choose which day of the week (Tues, Wed, or Thurs), which age group (1st-5th grades), and which lunch period (11:40-12:00 or 12:15-12:35).
+Volunteers commit to one school year and choose which day of the week (Tues, Wed, or Thurs), which age group (1st-5th grades), and which lunch period (11:40-12:00 or 12:05-12:25).
 The Reading Mentoring Program begins in October and runs the duration of the school year.
-In addition to the Reading Mentoring Program, volunteers are needed to supervise and to help students check out books in the newly created Reading Lounge.
-The Lounge is available as an alternative to recess on Mondays and Fridays from 11:40-12:50.
+For those who cannot commit to mentoring full-time, consider serving as a substitute on an as-needed basis.
 Contact Heidi Wareham for more information.

 Inner City Mission